-For the new OHL, effects on amenity and health are considered to be moderate-high risk.
-There would be a moderate-high risk impact during construction, however this solution proposes a new OHL in an area which is heavily constrained by communities and it is likely that it would be routed within 200m of some properties and community facilities.
-During operation, therefore, there could be an amenity effect from the combined effects of noise and visual impact from the new OHL as well increased anxiety relating to EMFs, potentially leading some stress related health effects.
+For the new OHL, risks to amenity and health are considered to be moderate-high during construction and operation.
+There would be amenity impacts during construction, and this solution proposes a new OHL in an area which is heavily constrained by communities and it is likely that it would be routed within 200m of some properties and community facilities.
+During operation, therefore, there could be an amenity impact from the combined effects of noise and visual impact from the new OHL as well increased anxiety relating to EMFs, potentially leading some stress related health effects.

-For the new OHL, effects on the local economy are considered to be low-moderate.
+For the new OHL, risks to the local economy are considered to be low-moderate.

 The effects on economy could be quite mixed, both adverse and beneficial effects are possible.
-With careful routing to avoid significant industrial, tourism and equine sites, it is not considered that there would be significant adverse effects.
-On the basis that this is not always possible, a low-moderate risk impact has been identified.
-Beneficial effects, whilst welcome, are not likely to be significant in the local economy.
+With careful routing to avoid significant industrial, tourism and equine sites, it is not considered that there would be significant adverse effects either during construction or operation, although some disruption during construction is inevitable with land being temporarily unavailable for certain activities.
+On the basis that it is not always possible to avoid industrial, tourism and equine sites, a low-moderate risk impact has been identified.
+Beneficial effects during construction, whilst welcome, are not likely to be significant in the local economy.